-- Protection and control functions can be configured as needed. - Programmable push-buttons are configured with the Application Configuration tool. - The configuration made in the Application Configuration tool is saved to make the interfaces and signals available for other engineering tools within PCM600, for example, for the Parameter Setting tool.
+- Protection and control functions can be configured as needed. - The configuration made in the Application Configuration tool is saved to make the interfaces and signals available for other engineering tools within PCM600, for example, for the Parameter Setting tool.

 Parameter setting and configuration in the Parameter Setting tool